RetroPie/RetroPie-Docs/docs/Dreamcast.md

 /home/pi/.reicast/data/
 ```

+## VMUs

+VMUs are stored as .BIN files under `/home/pi/.reicast/`, and will be automatically created the first time you run Reicast without VMU files.
+On occasion, these VMUs do not get formatted quite right, and the Dreamcast can't save or load data from them.
+They just need to be reformatted -- run the SYSTEMMANAGER entry in the EmulationStation Dreamcast menu (coming soon from [Pull Request #862](https://github.com/petrockblog/RetroPie-Setup/pull/862)) and / or see [this post](http://blog.petrockblock.com/forums/topic/configuring-controllers-in-reicast/page/2/#post-99715) for details.

 ## Controls

 Controls can be mapped via the `/home/pi/.reicast/emu.cfg` file.
 An example mapping for a PS3 controller is below for reference: